EndPointCorp/end-point-blog/2011/08/09/railsadmin-gem-ecommerce.html.md

 - **sudo bundle install** to install the project gems
 - **rake rails_admin:install** to install rails_admin, which also runs devise setup and migrations
 - **rails generate ckeditor:install** to install ckeditor
-- Copied my Sinatra data migrations and models over to my Rails application (except for the User, which is now replaced with devise's User)
+- Copied my Sinatra data migrations and models over to my Rails application (except for the User, which is now replaced with devise’s User)
 - **rake db:migrate** to apply all migrations
 - **rails s** to start my server
 - Also, I created a user from the **rails console**

 Note that I also tried to use Rails 3.1 and the master branch of rails_admin, but I was experiencing a few bugs, so I decided to stick with Rails 3.0.9 for this article.
 Coincidentally, the rails_admin master branch just jumped to Rails 3.1 very recently.
-There are a few Rails 3.1 things to be aware of with the Rails 3.1 [Asset Pipeline](http://weblog.rubyonrails.org/2011/5/22/rails-3-1-release-candidate).
+There are a few Rails 3.1 things to be aware of with the Rails 3.1 [Asset Pipeline](https://weblog.rubyonrails.org/2011/5/22/rails-3-1-release-candidate/).

 ### Out of the Box